Divyansh-321/exocentric-navigation-system/README.md

 Reduces noise in visual tracking and stabilizes state estimation.

 ### 3. YOLOv8 Detection
-Detects obstacles and converts them into spatial grid constraints.
+Detects obstacles and converts them into spatial grid constraints using the custom-trained 50-epoch model detailed above.

 ### 4. Weighted A*
 Computes optimal path considering obstacle density and safety margins.